Special forces operators rucking in gear, training for durability and injury prevention

 • Recovery happens efficiently between sessions

 Strength without exposure to fatigue can leave athletes unprepared for repeated stress.
 Conditioning without strength support can overload passive structures.
-Durability training bridges both, and the mechanisms behind why conditioning improves durability explain exactly how that bride is built.
+Durability training bridges both, and the mechanisms behind why conditioning improves durability explain exactly how that bridge is built.

 The Role of Load Management